Open Membership RSS 0.4

 - Issues entitlements (bearer tokens or VCs) that name other publishers as their

-audience. - Maintains business agreements with those publishers (out of scope for the spec) and a public list of bundled publishers (in scope).
+audience. - Maintains agreements with the participating publishers (out of scope for this specification) and publishes a list of bundled publishers (in scope).

 A subscriber pays the aggregator.
 The aggregator issues a credential.
 The subscriber presents it at any bundled publisher.
 The bundled publisher trusts the aggregator’s signature and grants access.